Xiaomingzzhang/InvariantManifolds.jl/docs/src/index.md

 # InvariantManifolds.jl

-The purpose of this package is to provide a convenience tool to numerically investigate the low dimensional invariant manifolds.
-We don't provide any numerical stability or reliable commitment.
+This package aims to provide a convenient tool for numerically investigating low-dimensional invariant manifolds.
+We offer no guarantees regarding numerical stability or reliability.

+**Main idea:**

-The main idea of this package is quite simple.
-By using the local manifolds of saddles, extend this manifolds step by step.
-We just keep the points near enough (with the distance and curvature control) to ensure the accuracy of the numerical manifolds.
+The core concept of this package is straightforward.
+By utilizing the local manifolds of saddle points, we progressively extend these manifolds.
+We maintain points in close proximity (controlled by distance and curvature) to ensure the accuracy of the numerical manifolds.

-The two-dimensional algorithm for smooth mapping of this package is based on the one-dimensional algorithm.
-The numerical manifolds are represented as plenty near enough circles.
+In this package, the two-dimensional algorithm for smooth mappings is built upon the one-dimensional algorithm.
+Numerical manifolds are represented as a collection of sufficiently close points, forming circles.

-The most interesting part of this package is the computing of the non-smooth invariant manifolds in a reliable way.
-See the examples for more details.
+The most compelling aspect of this package lies in its ability to reliably compute non-smooth invariant manifolds.
+Please refer to the examples for further details.